-The quarry operates under Environment Protection Licence 3991 (EPL 3991) which has been varied to include the Stage 8 area.
+The quarry operates under Environment Protection Licence 3991 (EPL 3991).
 The EPL contains a number of conditions related to the prevention of pollution of, or to, water.
 These conditions are provided in Table 2.2, which also identifies the section of this SWMP or the Environmental Management Strategy (EMS) where each condition is addressed.